camomeui/bloggy/README.md

 ![Screenshots of Bloggy](https://i.imgur.com/wdiomhH.png)

 > **Warning**
 > Bloggy is a fork of [AstroPaper](https://github.com/satnaing/astro-paper) which introduces a modified desgin styled with [Camome UI](https://camome.net).
-Some information in this README and blog posts are not valid as Bloggy doesn't depends on Tailwind.
+Some information in this README and blog posts are not valid as Bloggy doesn't depend on Tailwind.

 AstroPaper is a minimal, responsive, accessible and SEO-friendly Astro blog theme.
 This theme is designed and crafted based on [my personal blog](https://satnaing.dev/blog).